pucelle/vscode-css-navigation/README.md

 ### Class Name, CSS Variable and ID Completion

-Provides class name and id completion for your HTML files.
+Provides class name and id completion for your HTML files, and if you have specified some class name or id in HTML files, can also complete them in CSS files.

 ![completion](images/completion.gif)